 “Nick, back to your work.
-I am a fan and have been for a while.
 You are a Renaissance man to be sure and in the purest sense.”

 “Beauty will save the world.”